-The TTA assists the Council by sharing insights, expert advice and assessments of developments in the delivery, communication and adoption of the Blueprint Two programme, identifying issues and challenges for consideration, focus and review by the BCC and the Council,
+During 2024, the TTA assisted the Council by sharing insights, expert advice and assessments of developments in the delivery, communication and adoption of the Blueprint Two programme, identifying issues for consideration, focus and review by the BCC and the Council.

-The TTA was chaired by the Chief Executive Officer of Lloyd's until 8 February 2023.
-Richard Dudley (an elected member of the Council) has chaired the TTA since 9 February 2023.
-The TTA comprises of senior market practitioners drawn from both the underwriting and broking communities to enable the sharing of market insights into development, and execution risk in the delivery of the programme and related Velonetic (formerly Joint Venture) activity.
-The Chief Operations Officer attends each TTA meeting.
+Richard Dudley (an elected member of the Council) chaired the TTA.
+The TTA comprised of senior market practitioners drawn from both the underwriting and broking communities to enable the sharing of market insights into development, and execution risk in in the delivery of the programme and related Velonetic (formerly Joint Venture) activity.
+The CEO of Velonetic (previously Chief Operations Officer of Lloyd's) attended each TTA meeting.
+On 13th February 2025, the TTA was reconfigured into a formal committee of the Council - the Technology and Transformation Committee (TTC) with a new composition comprised of Council members, Lloyd's Markets Association (LMA), International Underwriting Association of London (IUA), Velonetic management/shareholder representatives and a broker representation with revised Terms of Reference.
+Richard Dudley shall chair the TTC.